Spiyush1806/UMC301-DSAI/README.md

-# Thermophysical Property: Melting Point
-UMC301(DSAI) - Kaggle project

-This notebook is my submission for the UMC301(DSAI) - Kaggle project.
-Before running the code, please adjust the file paths as this notebook was originally executed on ubuntu (Vscode).
+Thermophysical Property Prediction: Melting Point (Tm) UMC301 – Applied Data Science & Artificial Intelligence (DSAI) – Kaggle Project Project Overview

-This repository contains a complete end-to-end machine learning pipeline for predicting molecular melting points (Tm) using:
+This repository contains my complete solution for the UMC301 Kaggle project, where the goal is to accurately predict the melting point (Tm) of molecules.

+The project combines the power of cheminformatics and machine learning, using RDKit to extract meaningful chemical features and advanced ensemble models to make final predictions.
+The entire workflow is designed to be easy to run, reproducible, and adaptable for further experimentation.

+Note: The code was originally executed in an Ubuntu + VSCode environment.
+Please adjust file paths based on your setup.

+What This Project Aims to Teach

+This project isn’t just about generating predictions — it helps reinforce many important concepts in applied data science and molecular property modeling.
+Through the workflow, you learn how to:

-RDKit molecular descriptors
+Use RDKit to extract descriptors and fingerprints from molecules

-Morgan count fingerprints

-MACCS keys

-Per-fold feature selection
+Apply feature selection to reduce noise and focus on informative variables

+Train multiple ML models efficiently using cross-validation

-Optuna hyperparameter tuning
+Use Optuna to automate hyperparameter tuning (when needed)

-XGBoost, LightGBM, CatBoost, and HistGradientBoosting

-Meta-model stacking with Ridge regression

-Final Kaggle-style submission CSV

-The full workflow is implemented in a single Python script (full_pipeline.py).

-🚀 Key Features
+Build a stacked ensemble to combine strengths of different models

+Produce a polished, Kaggle-ready output file

+How the Pipeline Works
-🔬 1.
-RDKit Feature Engineering
+1. Feature Engineering with RDKit

-The pipeline automatically generates:
+To understand each molecule in depth, the pipeline creates a rich set of chemical features:

-9 basic RDKit descriptors (MolWt, LogP, TPSA, etc.)
+9 essential RDKit descriptors (like MolWt, LogP, TPSA)

 2048-bit Morgan count fingerprints

 167-bit MACCS keys

+These features help the models capture molecular size, shape, structure, and chemical behavior.

-🧹 2.
-Intelligent Feature Selection
+2. Feature Selection (Per Fold)

-Per-fold LightGBM SelectFromModel chooses the most predictive features, improving model speed and accuracy.
+Every fold of cross-validation performs its own feature selection using LightGBM’s SelectFromModel.
+This helps the model focus only on the features that truly matter, making training faster and predictions more stable.

-🎛 3.
-Auto Hyperparameter Optimization
+3. Hyperparameter Tuning (Optional)

-Includes optional Optuna tuning for LightGBM parameters (tune_lgb_params()).
+If you want to squeeze out extra accuracy, you can run automated tuning with Optuna using:

+tune_lgb_params()

+This step searches for the best LightGBM settings using cross-validated scores.

-🤖 4.
-Strong Ensemble Models
+4. Training the Ensemble Models

-Each fold trains:
+Each fold trains multiple strong gradient boosting models:

 LightGBM